min2ha/ukwa-site/content/target/47703/index.en.md

   "start_date": "2016-12-09T09:00:00Z"
 }

-# Every Cook Can Govern: Documenting the life, impact & works of CLR James.

 The C.L.R.
 James documentary project was established by a crew of volunteers working with the education charity WORLDwrite and its Citizen TV station WORLDbytes.
 Alongside the development of this knowledge portal we set out to produce a fully fledged feature length documentary.
 The final film was completed in April 2016